captablex/captablex/README.md

 # Captablex

 A modern cap table management system built with Phoenix LiveView for tracking equity ownership, stock classes, and transactions in real-time.
+Initially vibe coded via [Phoenix.new](https://phoenix.new/).

 ## 🚀 Features